Skip to content

 United States

-On 7 April 2026 the OCDH (Observatorio Cubano de Derechos Humanos, a Madrid-based monitoring organisation) published its March report documenting 277 repressive actions including 53 detentions, and stated that no political prisoner was included in the announced amnesty 1.
-A day later, on 8 April, Human Rights Watch reported that prisoner releases from La Lima prison excluded government critics and opposition figures.
+On 7 April 2026 the OCDH (Observatorio Cubano de Derechos Humanos) published its March 2026 report documenting 277 repressive actions including 53 detentions, and stated that no political prisoner was included in the announced amnesty; separately, Human Rights Watch reported on 8 April that releases from La Lima prison excluded government critics.

 Cuba's state exchange network announced on 7 April it would accept dollar remittances, chasing flows that have migrated to the informal banquero network.